Two populations of LIGO-Virgo black holes: Introduction

 The aim of this work is to search for possible indications for several populations of BHs in the LIGO-Virgo data.
 In this search, it is important to account for the possibility that different fractions of the events may have a different origin.
 In particular, we concentrate on the possibility that the astrophysical and primordial populations may coexist.

 The astrophysical binary BH population has several distinguishing features compared to the possible PBH population.
 Two features are particularly important for this study.
 First, independently of the specific formation mechanism of PBHs, they start to form binaries even before the matter-radiation equality.
 Therefore, whereas the merger rate of ABHs, which follows the star formation rate, drops at redshifts higher than $z \approx 2$, the PBH merger rate monotonically increases as a function of $z$ (up to $z\sim 1000$).
 However, as the LIGO-Virgo detectors are not sensitive to BH mergers at redshifts $z\gsim 1$, this difference between the astrophysical and primordial BH merger rates can not be probed yet~\cite{Fishbach:2018edt,Abbott:2020gyp}.
 Second, the PBH mass distribution is typically described by a smooth peak, whereas the ABH mass distribution can contain sharp cuts or gaps due to the specifics of ABHs formation.
 Since the GWTC-1 and GWTC-2 datasets contain 56 BH-BH merger events, we can start looking for features in the mass distribution of those BHs that can provide hints for different BH populations in the data.
+Already the GWTC-1 dataset showed a preference for scenarios containing only ABH over scenarios with PBH only~\cite{Hall:2020daa}.
+However, scenarios including both astrophysical and primordial BH binary populations have not been studied.
 As the LIGO-Virgo Collaboration analysis~\cite{Abbott:2020gyp} of the observed binary population prefers mass distribution templates with a peaked feature, albeit only at a $1.4\sigma$ CL, our study is consistent with, and partly motivated by, this result.

 The third distinguishing feature between astrophysical and primordial BHs is their spin distribution.
 Even though the LIGO-Virgo events taken separately have very poor sensitivity to BH spins, the cumulative data starts to provide some indicative information about the population-wide characteristics~\cite{Abbott:2020gyp,Wong:2020yig}.
 The initial spins of PBHs are expected to be tiny~\cite{Chiba:2017rvs,Mirbabayi:2019uph,DeLuca:2019buf} since they form at the highest density peaks in the primordial plasma that tend to have a spherical symmetry~\cite{Bardeen:1985tr}.
 At the same time, spins of the astrophysical binaries formed in the field have complex dependency on stellar winds and mass transfer and are mostly expected to be aligned with the orbital angular momentum, with possible misalignments caused by the momentum kicks imparted to the orbit during the core collapse~\cite{Kalogera:1999tq,Gerosa:2018wbw}.
 PBHs can build up their spins during subsequent evolution by accreting baryonic matter~\cite{Fernandez:2019kyb,DeLuca:2020qqa,DeLuca:2020bjf,DeLuca:2020fpg,Garcia-Bellido:2020pwq}.
 If PBHs are not the only form of DM, which they cannot be in the solar mass range~\cite{Carr:2020gox}, then PBHs are decorated by compact DM halos~\cite{Ricotti:2007au,Adamek:2019gns} which deepen the effective potential well and enhance the accretion rate.